Franco-British Union

-A Franco-British Union is a concept for a union between the two independent sovereign states of the United Kingdom and France.
-Such a union was proposed during certain crises of the 20th century; it has some historical precedents.
+The Franco-British Union (Union franco-britannique) was a proposed union in the 20th century to unite the United Kingdom and the French Republic during the Second World War.
+This hypothetical union would have united their militaries, government, and the foreign policy of both nations.
+Though declined in the end, the proposed union has been compared with some historical similarities in the past, as attempts to unite the two nations under different circumstances has occurred.

 Historical unions

 England and France

-Ties between France and England have been intimate since the Norman Conquest, in which the duke of Normandy, an important French fief, became king of England, while also owing feudal ties to the French crown.
+Ties between France and England have been intimate since the Norman Conquest, in which William the Conqueror duke of Normandy, became king of England, while also owing feudal ties to the French crown.

-The relationship was never stable, and it only endured as long as the French crown was weak.
-From 1066 to 1214, the king of England held extensive fiefs in northern France, adding to Normandy the counties of Maine, Anjou, and Touraine, and the Duchy of Brittany.
+From 1066 to 1214, the King of England held extensive fiefs in northern France, adding to Normandy the counties of Maine, Anjou, and Touraine, and the Duchy of Brittany.
 After 1154, the King of England was also duke of Aquitaine (or Guienne), together with Poitou, Gascony, and other southern French fiefs dependent upon Aquitaine.
 Together with the northern territories, this meant that the King of England controlled more than half of France – the so-called Angevin Empire – though still nominally as the king of France's vassal.
-The centre of gravity of this composite realm was generally south of the English channel; four of the first seven kings after the Norman Conquest were French-born, and all were native speakers of French.
+The center of gravity of this composite realm was generally south of the English Channel; four of the first seven kings after the Norman Conquest were French-born, and all were native speakers of French.
 For centuries thereafter the royalty and nobility of England were educated in French as well as English.
 In certain respects, England became an outlying province of France; English law took the strong impress of local French law, and there was an influx of French words into the English language.

 This anomalous situation came to an end with the Battle of Bouvines in 1214, when King Philip II of France deposed King John of England from his northern French fiefs; in the chaos that followed, the heir to the throne of France, later Louis VIII, was offered the throne of England by rebellious English barons from 1216 to 1217 and travelled there to take it.
 He was proclaimed king of England in St. Paul's Cathedral, where many nobles, including King Alexander II of Scotland, paid him homage.
 He captured Winchester and soon controlled over half the kingdom, but after the death of King John his support dwindled and he was forced to make peace, renouncing his claim to the throne.
 England was ultimately able to retain a reduced Guienne as a French fief, which was retained and enlarged when war between the two kingdoms resumed in 1337.